Skip to main content

 Severity

-• High: Serious vulnerability that is likely exploitable and should be prioritized.
+A High vulnerability is a serious issue that is likely exploitable and should be prioritized.
+High findings block pull requests by default alongside Critical.